 Choice of Destination

 Choice of destination tells a lot about a person that travels out of pressure or passion.
 The former group always goes for high-end places that they saw other people visit.
 Passion travellers, on the other hand, visit places driven by curiosity and adventure.
 They will explore their new environments as much as they can before moving on to the next.
-To them, it does not matter whether it is a seven-star hotel, or a community living in rural settings.
+To them, it does not matter whether it is a seven-star hotel, or a community living in a rural setting.
 They are willing to see it all, even when it is not so pleasant to the eyes.

 Activities During Travel